 What I love about this savory bread, is that you can either have it for breakfast, appetizers, bring it to a picnic or a potluck.
 Well, it is good for any kind of grab and go meal.
 And if you are looking for AIP lunch box ideas, here is one thing you can pack!

-Arrowroot is a starch.
+Arrowroot substitutions.
 If you are not cassava intolerant, you can substitute it with tapioca starch (also called tapioca flour).
-Other possible substitutions, only if you are not on AIP nor Paleo diets: you can use potato starch or corn starch instead of arrowroot.
+If you are not on AIP nor Paleo diets: you can use potato starch or corn starch instead of arrowroot.

 After it is cooled, store the bread in the refrigerator (no more than 3 days in the fridge, otherwise, it will get dry).
 After storing it in the fridge, you do not need to reheat it.
 In France, this kind of savory bread is eaten at room temperature.